awslabs/amazon-kinesis-video-streams-producer-sdk-java/README.md

 This should resolve native library loading issues.

 ## Release Notes
+### Release 1.9.2 (21 Feburary 2019)
+* Bug fix for broken MKV generated due to difference between trackInfoType in Java and C layer.

 ### Release 1.9.1 (19 Feburary 2019)
 * Bug fix for credentials not rotating issue when given credentials expire in less than 40 minutes.